 Now that the lecture is out of the way, let’s take a look at the Archeon 25 backpack by Osprey – the 25L “daypack” offering from their brand new, eco-friendly, fully recycled backpack range.

 In this review will look at all the features, the pro’s and the con’s, and will help you decide whether this is the backpack for you.

 Please note that in this review, we focus on the women’s version of the Archeon 25.
 There is also a man’s version available.
 To the best of our knowledge, all of the features and details are the same with the exception of sizing and fitting.

 The Archeon 25 Women’s pack embodies the principles of essentialism and environmentalism for hiking.
 With a women’s specific back-system, recycled fabrics, metal componentry and a comfortable back-system combine to produce a pack built for life in the outdoors.

 About The Osprey Archeon Range

-In Spring 2020 Osprey launched a stylish and sustainable new collection of hiking packs made using PFC free, recycled nylon canvas.
-The Archeon series is Osprey’s first direct foray into eco-friendly, sustainable backpacks and reflects the company’s deep love of nature and highlights their keen social awareness.
+In Spring 2020 Osprey launched a stylish new collection of sustainable backpacks and hiking packs made using PFC free, recycled nylon canvas.
+The Archeon series is Osprey’s first direct foray into eco-friendly, sustainable, vegan backpacks and reflects the company’s deep love of nature and highlights their keen social awareness.

 The tough, durable hiking and backpacking bags include wilderness ready features such as an inbuilt raincover, hydraulics reservoir compatibility, compression straps and an adjustable back system.